endurantgames/qgen/src/attraction.md

 # Attraction

+Attraction isn't a simple "do you like boys or do you like girls?" situation.
+It's a lot more complicated than that.

+The first thing to recognize is that there are varying types of attractions that omeone might experience -- being sexually attracted to someone is not necessarily the same thing as being romantically attracted to them, and vice versa.

+For purposes of []{.gamename}, we've simplified this to look at just those two primary types of attraction -- sexual and romantic.

-## Sexuality
+## Sexual Attraction

-You can roll on **Sexual Attraction** to determine whether Qen is asexual or allosexual.
+You can roll on **Sexual Attraction** to determine whether Qex is asexual or allosexual.

 :::::::::::::::: random ::::::::::::::::::::::
 [Sexual Attraction]{.caption}